Investing with a purpose

 The ESG approach

 Environmental, social and governance investing (ESG) has one of the widest approaches to responsible investing.
-It isn’t tied to one specific moral or ethical purpose; it’s a process that allows fund managers to take a more complete look at all of the ESG factors that could impact the performance of an investment.
+It isn’t tied to a specific moral or ethical purpose; it’s a process that allows fund managers to take a more complete look at all of the ESG factors that could impact the performance of an investment.
 Fund managers who follow ESG principles consider the following factors in their investment decision making process to judge risk and return.

-- climate change
+- Climate change

-- greenhouse gase (GHG) emissions
+- Greenhouse gas (GHG) emissions

-- resource depletion, including water
+- Resource depletion, including water

-- waste and pollution
+- Waste and pollution

-- working conditions, including slavery and child labour
+- Working conditions, including slavery and child labour

-- local communities, including indigenous communities
+- Local communities, including indigenous communities

-- health and safety
+- Health and safety

-- employee relations and diversity
+- Employee relations and diversity

-- executive pay
+- Executive pay

-- bribery and corruption
+- Bribery and corruption

-- political lobbying and donations
+- Political lobbying and donations

-- board diversity and structure
+- Board diversity and structure

-- tax strategy
+- Tax strategy

 Today, many fund managers use ESG values in their fund selections.
-These individuals, including several of our own fund managers, have shown their commitment to this practice through signing the United Nations-supported Principles for Responsible Investment (PRI)Opens a new website in a new window - Opens in a new window.
-These 6 principlesOpens a new website in a new window - Opens in a new window were designed by an international group of institutional investors and approved by the United Nations Secretary General.
+These individuals, including several of our own fund managers, have shown their commitment to this practice through signing the United Nations-supported Principles for Responsible Investment (PRI)Opens a new website in a new window.
+These 6 principlesOpens a new website in a new window were designed by an international group of institutional investors and approved by the United Nations Secretary General.